informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

     - The _value_ specifies the constant operand for a binary constraint operator and must be computed to a non-empty value.
 [Pattern expansion](annotation.md#pattern-expansion) MAY be used to access [the pre-defined values in templating envorinment](mustache-templating.md#using-pre-defined-attributes).
 Like other pattern expansions the default `template_engine` will be applied and if you want to change it, you can define `template_engine` alongside the `operand_pattern`.

     - The logical result of the constraint is negated only if _negate_ is `true`.
+    - This syntax cannot be used with all-outbound paths or local columns in a non-`filter` context.

   The following are some examples of defining source path: